Sun Tolerant Caladiums

 Caladiums for Here, There and Everywhere

 Landscape designers and home gardeners are also eager to use these hard-working plants more broadly.
 Most yards have a mix of sun and shade.
 Light conditions also change during the growing season, making it difficult to ensure certain areas will always be shady.
-Being able to combine sun tolerant caladiums with traditional shade tolerant varieties allows for more design continuity and opens up lots of new applications.
+Being able to combine sun tolerant caladiums with traditional shade tolerant varieties allows for more design continuity and opens up many new applications.

 Tips for Growing Caladiums

-If you are new to growing caladiums, it’s important to know that these tropical plants will not grow in cold soil.
+If you are new to caladiums, it’s important to know that these tropical plants will not grow in cold soil.
 Resist the urge to plant them outdoors before nights are warm and the soil is at least 65°F. Caladiums also require consistent moisture, and this is even more important when they are growing in full sun.
 If you can’t rely on regular rainfall, use an irrigation system to ensure the plants have the moisture they need to thrive.